Loading Events

 Venue

-Squeaky Wheel’s programs are made possible with generous support by the National Endowment for the Arts, Teiger Foundation, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, the County of Erie and County Executive Mark Poloncarz, The Children's Guild Foundation, and Arts Services of WNY Inc.’s Creative Impact Fund program, thanks to a New York State Senate Initiative supported by the NYS Legislature and the Office of the Governor, and administered by the New York State Council on the Arts, and individual members, businesses, and supporters.
+Squeaky Wheel’s programs are made possible with major support by Teiger Foundation, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, The Andy Warhol Foundation for the Visual Arts, the County of Erie and County Executive Mark Poloncarz, and The Children's Guild Foundation.
+Our programs would not be possible without the support of members, businesses, and individual supporters such as yourself.

-The logos of Teiger Foundation, New York State Council on the Arts, Erie County, Simons Foundation, and The Children's Guild Foundation.
+The logos of Teiger Foundation, The Andy Warhol Foundation for the Visual Arts, The New York State Council on the Arts, the seal of Erie County, and the logo of the Children's Guild Foundation.

 Squeaky Wheel Film & Media Art Center